Time-Varying Multi-Seasonal AR Models: Simulation experiments

-Since the benchmark methods include models in both the time and frequency domain, and the model comparison involves both models with a multiplicative structure and additive structure -- where the parameters do not have the same interpretation -- we compare the methods based on their ability to estimate the time-varying spectral density.
-The spectral density of a seasonal AR process at time $t$ is given by \citep{wei2019time}
+Since the set of compared models includes models in both the time and frequency domains, and models with both multiplicative and additive structures, we compare the methods based on their ability to estimate the time-varying spectral density.
+The spectral density of a seasonal AR process at time $t$ is \citep{wei2019time}

-where $\phi_{pt}$ and $\Phi_{Pt}$ are the usual regular and seasonal AR lag polynomials at time $t$ and $\omega \in (0, \pi ]$ is the radial frequency.
+where $\phi_{pt}(L)$ and $\Phi_{Pt}(L^s)$ are the usual regular and seasonal AR lag polynomials at time $t$ and $\omega \in (0, \pi ]$ is the radial frequency.
 This expression extends to seasonal AR models with multiple seasonal periods in the obvious way.
-Following \citet{rosen2012adaptspec}, we use the Mean Square Errors (MSE) of the estimated log spectral density over all time periods as the performance metric
+Following \citet{rosen2012adaptspec}, we use the Mean Square Error (MSE) of the estimated log spectral density over all time periods as the performance metric

-where $\log f(t,\omega)$ is the true log spectral density at time $t$ and frequency $\omega$, and $\widehat{\log f(t,\omega)}$ is its estimate, and $m=314$ is the total number of frequencies on a grid from $0.01$ to $\pi$.
+where $\log f(t,\omega)$ is the true log spectral density at time $t$ and frequency $\omega$; $\widehat{\log f(t,\omega)}$ is its estimate, and $m=314$ is the total number of frequencies on a grid from $0.01$ to $\pi$.
 The posterior median of the log spectral density $\log f(t,\omega)$ is used as the point estimate in the Bayesian models since it is more robust to outliers in the MCMC.